Referendums in Lithuania: 2002 law changes

-The law lowered the requirements for number of votes needed to approve the resolution.
+The law lowered the requirements for the number of votes needed to approve the resolution.
 For consultative referendums, a half of all registered voters need to participate and a half of those participating need to vote in favor.
 Seimas then have a month to decide on the resolution.
-For mandatory referendums, instead of a half of all registered voters it now demands one third.
-In addition, more than a half of all voters need to participate and of those participating a half needs to vote in favor.
+For mandatory referendums, instead of a half of all registered voters, it now demands one third.
+In addition, more than a half of all voters need to participate, and of those participating, a half needs to vote in favor.
 There are exceptions to this rule: